thomas051083/psd-psw/event-details/sports-and-family-day/FAQ.md

 <li>
 	<b>What is the conference about?</b><br>
-	Details on the conference can be found [here](events/pst-conference).
+	Details on the conference can be found <a href="https://www.publicserviceweek.gov.sg/events/pst-conference/">here</a>.
 </li>
 <br>
 <li>